Zurück zum Blog

 AWS was first envisioned as an in-house computing infrastructure built to handle Amazon’s own online retail needs.

-Today, AWS is one of the largest and most complex cloud platforms in the world, backing up multiple innovative technologies such as machine learning, artificial intelligence, data analytics, the Internet of Things, and more.
-Most services within AWS are available for small businesses, large enterprises and government agencies with data centers supporting up to 190 countries worldwide.
+Today, AWS is one of the largest and most complex cloud platforms in the world, supporting multiple innovative technologies, including machine learning, artificial intelligence, data analytics, the Internet of Things, and more.
+Most services within AWS are available for small businesses, large enterprises, and government agencies with data centers supporting up to 190 countries worldwide.

 Another subset of AWS services includes: